csi-hamburg/HCHS-brain-states-RR/analysis/code/R/pipeline.md

 ## Check for separation between high- and low occupancy states

-We use paired t-tests to compare average fractional occupancy in the two high-occupancy states with the average occupancy in the three low-occupancy states.
+We used paired t-tests to compare average fractional occupancy in the two high-occupancy states with the average occupancy in the three low-occupancy states.

 ```r
 d.tt <- d.dFC %>%